Last Updated on March 21, 2021 by Shaun Snapp

 - The long and short of it is that nothing Hasso Plattner has ever said about database aggregates has made any sense.

-- The focus on aggregates is a gimmick, designed to confuse the message receivers as to what is important in database management.
+- The focus on aggregates is a gimmick designed to confuse the message receivers of what is important in database management.

 - The entire aggregate discussion is a distraction.